simula/dynmhs/README.md

 ### Applying DynMHS

 Dynamic Multi-Homing Setup&nbsp;(DynMHS) is the solution for dynamically creating, adapting, and destroying routing tables and rules.
-It monitors the system's network configuration for changes, and applies the necessary settings for additional routing tables and the corresponding routing rules.
+DynMHS monitors the system's network configuration for changes, and applies the necessary settings for additional routing tables and the corresponding routing rules.
 This works for IPv4 and IPv6, including multiple addresses as well as additional routes over the monitored interfaces.

 #### Manual usage